lsst-dm/dmtn-056/butler.rst

 Butler
 ======

-A high level object that provides access to the :ref:`Datasets <Dataset>` in a single :ref:`Collection`.
+A high level object that provides read access to the :ref:`Datasets <Dataset>` in a single :ref:`Collection` and write access to a single :ref:`Run`.

 Butler is a concrete, final Python class in the current design; all extensibility is provided by the :ref:`Registry` and :ref:`Datastore` instances it holds.